adriamooney/caring-spruce-41061/src/pages/index.md

 title: Home
 sections:
   - type: hero_section
-    content: |
+    content: >
-      Data driven services for the cannabis industry
+      Data driven services for the cannabis industry.
+Cannabis is rapidly growing and *highly competitive*.
+Bhanga Tech empowers stores and growers with the infrastructure tools the industry deserves.
     actions:
       - label: Learn More
         url: /features